uber-archive/lint-trap/docs/README.md

 * [no-void][no-void] - disallow use of `void` operator
 * [no-warning-comments][no-warning-comments] - disallow usage of configurable warning terms in comments - e.g. `TODO` or `FIXME`
 * [block-scoped-var][block-scoped-var] - treat `var` statements as if they were block scoped
-* [complexity][complexity] - specify the maximum cyclomatic complexity allowed in a program

 * [func-style][func-style] - enforces use of function declarations or expressions
 * [one-var][one-var] - allow just one var statement per function
 * [padded-blocks][padded-blocks] - enforce padding within blocks